spatie/laravel-csp/README.md

 #### Using multipe profiles

-To test out changes to your csp policy you can specify a second profile in the `report_only_profile` in the `csp` config key.
+To test out changes to your CSP policy you can specify a second profile in the `report_only_profile` in the `csp` config key.
 The profile specified in `profile` will be enforced, the one in `report_only_profile` will not.
-This is great for testing out a new profile or changes to existing csp policy without breaking anyting.
+This is great for testing out a new profile or changes to existing CSP policy without breaking anyting.

 ### Testing